 These strawberry cherry apple fruit chia bars are packed with delicious, ripe fruits and loaded up with protein, fiber, and fats (omega-3 included) from chia seeds.
 They’re perfect for a quick snack at home or for fueling up between meals while out and about.
 We love to take them on hiking trips as well since they don’t need to be refrigerated and don’t take up a lot of room.
 They are great healthy munchies for car trips, delicious pick-me-ups during a marathon day of shopping, and are perfect to grab a quick bite at school between classes when I just can’t make it until my lunch break.

-When making these chia bars, be sure to plan plenty of time for them to dehydrate (or bake).
+When making these chia bars, be sure to plan plenty of time for them to dehydrate.
 We use our Excalibur Food Dehydrator.
 Food process the ingredients (not too much, or you’ll make leathers instead of bars, though that’s fine too if you’d rather have leathers!), pour the slightly chunky puree out into a baking pan or mold, and set the dehydrator to temp.
 If you can get your hands on Silicone Cake Molds, these work wonders for forming the chia bars and helping to speed up cooking time.
 Rimmed baking sheets work as well, but allow extra time since the airflow can’t reach the bottom of the chia bars like it can with the molds.
 Once the puree has set up, remove the mold, and flip the chia bars over.
 Then continue cooking until done!
 The texture we end up with isn’t a perfect imitation of the Pressed by Kind fruit and chia bars, but it’s delicious and pretty close to the original!
 If you want to speed up dehydrate time, blend the ingredients until smooth instead, and pour thin, even layers on multiple ParaFlexx Sheets.
 Dehydrate, flipping over and removing the teflon sheets when the top has set up well, and keep an eye on the time, as fruit leathers will finish much faster!

 1 3/4C Strawberries